wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/5-exercise-deploy-msix-app-attach.md

 2. Select **Subscribe**.
 3. Sign in with the credential of the user which has been assigned access to application group that contain MSIX app attach.
 4. Double click the **SessionDesktop** icon and sign in with the credential of the user.

+> [!Note]

+> You may be prompted a security warning "Allow local resources".
+Select which local resources you want to allow the remote computer to access and select Allow.

 5. Once you remote in the virtual machine, open start menu, and notice the shortcut of the published app.
 6. Close the Remote Desktop session.